 |exit code the country the call is dialed from||country code for Austria||area (geographic) code for Graz||local phone number within Graz|

-Calling from Austria
+How to call from Austria

 ’00’ is used as an exit code when dialing an international call from Austria.

-- Rundfunk & Telekom Reguierungs-GmbH – ministry responsible for telecommunications in Austria.
+- Rundfunk & Telekom Reguierungs-GmbH – Ministry responsible for telecommunications in Austria.

 - BEREC (Body of European Regulators for Electronic Communications) – European agency responsible for regulation and co-ordination of European telecommunication markets.